meithecatte/miniforth/README.md

 Backspace works, but doesn't erase the input with spaces, so until you write something else, the screen will look a bit weird.

+See the blogpost, [Fitting a FORTH in 512 bytes][blog], for my motivation for writing this and the details of the code.

 ## Blocks

 `load ( blk -- )` loads a 1K block of FORTH source code from disk and executes it.